 Get fresh produce and prepared food at the Lloyd Farmers Market, held year-round on Tuesdays, 10 a.m.–2 p.m. on Northeast Holladay Street between Seventh and Ninth avenues under the gazebo in the Oregon Square courtyard.

 Shop and Dine on Northeast Broadway

 Just north of Lloyd Center, Northeast Broadway offers a slice of Portland in a compact business district.
-Sweet Jayne sells clothes and accessories from local designers, and just a block away is Broadway Books, one of Portland’s best independent bookstores.
+Broadway Books is one of Portland’s best independent bookstores.
 Nearby Cadillac Cafe is a neighborhood favorite for breakfast and lunch with options for vegans and gluten-free and traditional omnivores.
 Sample craft beer from Portland’s pioneering brewery brothers at McMenamins Broadway Pub or nosh on vegan Bibimbap at Blossoming Lotus.
 For dessert, head to Eb & Bean, where the organic frozen yogurt is adorned with artisanal toppings — and vegan and gluten-free choices abound.